1720 Chatelain Chart of the World's Flags and Naval Ensigns

 Description

-In addition to the actual flags depicted on the sheet, Chatelain provides a primer for understanding a flag's heraldic terminology in general, and supplies the reader an alphabetical table to aid in the location of specific flags on the sheet.
+In addition to the actual flags depicted on the sheet, Chatelain provides a primer for understanding a flag's heraldic terminology in general and supplies the reader with an alphabetical table to aid in the location of specific flags on the sheet.

 Publication History and Census

-This sheet was printed in the last of the seven volumes of Chatelain's Atlas Historique a monumental work which was published over the course of some fifteen years - the first volume was completed in 1705, the seventh in 1720.
-Though this sheet does not appear separately in OCLC, the atlas is well represented in institutional collection.
+This sheet was printed in the last of the seven volumes of Chatelain's Atlas Historique, a monumental work published over the course of some 15 years - the first volume was completed in 1705, the seventh in 1720.
+Though this sheet does not appear separately in OCLC, the atlas is well represented in institutional collections.

 Cartographer